 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), 253,460 educational, guidance, school and vocational counselors were employed in the United States and earned a median salary of $53,660 in May 2015 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), 285,460 educational, guidance, school and vocational counselors were employed in the United States and earned a median salary of $56,310 in May 2018 (www.bls.gov).
 The majority of these workers were employed by elementary and high schools.
-The BLS also reported that employment for school and career counselors would grow 8% between 2014 and 2024.
+The BLS also reported that employment for school and career counselors would grow 8% between 2018 and 2028.

 Certification and Continuing Education